GFThomas/GalBar/README.md

 To call GalBar in GyrfalcON and in compatible tools, you should write accname=GalBar.

 Note here that to use the mkorbit tools from NEMO with the GalBar potential, you should enter potname=GalBar, and you should imperativelly use the leapfrog mode.

+## NOTES

+The phases option to make spiral arms is not implemented yet.